darkdragon276/pif_c_cpp_sharing/documents/C/pointer.md

 ---

-### NUL Pointer and Wild Pointer
+### NULL Pointer and Wild Pointer

-NULL Pointer is a pointer which is pointing to nothing.
-In case, if we don’t have address to be assigned to a pointer, then we can simply use NULL.
+NULL Pointer is a pointer pointing to nothing.
+In case we don’t have address to initialize, then we can simply use NULL.

-Wild Pointer is a pointer which has been declare but not been initialized to anything.
+Wild Pointer is a pointer declared but not initialized to anything.

 ```c
 int* i_ptr = NULL; // NULL Pointer